Alvaro8gb/BERTvsGPT/README.md

-# Spanish EHR Structuring Comparative Analysis BERT vs. GPT
+# GPT for medical entity recognition in Spanish

 ## Abstract